xylvnking/cult-of-three/README.md

 when you break down most competetive games - what is the actual skill? reflexes? accuracy? gamesense? do these *require* 3 dimensions?

+- this game doesn't have traditional frames per second - and every possible scenario could be accounted for, if not a bit complex.
+Every action triggers the next action, nothing happens without player input.

 # learned

 when passing a state set function as prop: